minshi123/gitlab/doc/user/packages/npm_registry/index.md

 ## Installing a package

-NPM packages are commonly installed using the the `npm` or `yarn` commands inside a Javascript project.
+NPM packages are commonly installed using the the `npm` or `yarn` commands inside a JavaScript project.
 If you haven't already, you will need to set the URL for scoped packages.
 You can do this with the following command:

 ```sh